ruby-syntax-tree/syntax_tree/README.md

 ### SyntaxTree.format(source)

 This function takes an input string containing Ruby code, parses it into its underlying syntax tree, and formats it back out to a string.
+You can optionally pass a second argument to this method as well that is the maximum width to print.
+It defaults to `80`.

 ## Nodes